srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 ## Light

 You can also add light to the game scene by adding lights manually or automated.
-When adding your first light or shadow caster this will result in automatically activating light rendering which could lead to a black screen when the light is currently not in the viewing area.
+When adding your first light or occluder this will result in automatically activating light rendering which could lead to a black screen when the light is currently not in the viewing area.
 To avoid this you can disable the auto activation using the `GraphicsConfiguration`.
 To add lights manually use `Graphics.light()`.